linuxserver/docker-cops/README.md

 # Docker Container

-Unlike other implementations of COPS in a docker container this gives you access to `config_local.php` to customise your install to suit your needs.
+Unlike other implementations of COPS in a docker container the linuxserver version gives you access to `config_local.php` in `/config/www/cops/` to customise your install to suit your needs.
 It also contains all the dependencies to use the email facility.

-`config_local.php` is found in `/config/www/cops/`

 ## Usage